 Wyatt then went on what became known as the Earp Vendetta Ride, along with brother Warren, Doc Holliday, and several other friends.
 Hearing of the revenge objective of the Earps, Spence soon turned himself in so that he could be protected.
 However, the Earp faction was unaware of this.
 On March 22nd, the Earps rode to Pete Spence’s ranch, looking for him.
 However, with Spence behind bars, they found instead Florentino “Indian Charlie” Cruz, who, according to a later account by Wyatt, confessed to acting as a lookout while the others killed Morgan.
 Wyatt shot him.

-The Earps continued their Vendetta Ride, allegedly killing Curly Bill Brocius, Johnny Ringo, and Johnny Barnes, as well as driving Ike Clanton, Pony Deal, Hank Swilling and others.
-The Earp “posse” finally left the territory.
+The Earps continued their Vendetta Ride, allegedly killing Curly Bill Brocius, Johnny Ringo, and Johnny Barnes, as well as driving Ike Clanton, Pony Deal, Hank Swilling, and others out of the way before the Earp “posse” finally left the territory.

 Pete Spence moved on and by June, 1893 was working as a deputy sheriff and constable of Georgetown, New Mexico.
 While in office, he pistol-whipped to death a man named Rodney O’Hara and was charged with manslaughter.
 Sentenced to a five-year term in the Yuma, Arizona Territorial Penitentiary, he began his prison term on June 10, 1893.
 Some 18 months later; however, he was granted a pardon by the territorial governor.